 [CID#2467] In a Co-BF sounding invite frame, the Duration/ID field is set to the estimated time, in microseconds, required to transmit at least the UHR NDP Announcement frame sent by the Co-BF sounding initiator, plus one Co-BF sounding response frame, plus one EHT NDP, plus applicable IFSs and any necessary ICF/ICR for STA(s).

-[CID#3289] In UHR Co-BF sequential sounding sequence, to collect all the required the channel state to compute a steering matrix for [CID862] DL Co-BF transmission, both UHR Co-BF beamformer [CID#2988] shall need to initiate the sounding sequence to solicit the channel state from their own associated non-AP STA(s). an EHT TB sounding sequence and a cross-BSS UHR TB sounding sequence sequentially, i.e., total four sounding sequences.
+[CID#3289] In UHR Co-BF sequential NDP sounding sequence, to collect all the required the channel state to compute a steering matrix for [CID862] DL Co-BF transmission, both UHR Co-BF beamformer [CID#2988] shall need to initiate the UHR Co-BF sequential NDP sounding sequence to solicit the channel state from their own associated non-AP STA(s). an EHT TB sounding sequence and a cross-BSS UHR TB sounding sequence sequentially, i.e., total four sounding sequences.
 [CID#2989, remove to PHY] For all the sounding sequences, one AP conducts the frequency correction on its EHT sounding NDPs to a TBD range of the reference AP, which may be either AP1 or AP2.
 [CID#3289] An example of a UHR [CID#920] Co-BF TB sequential NDP sounding sequence initiated from AP2 is shown in Figure [CID#75] 37-2 (UHR [CID#920] Co-BF TB sequential NDP sounding sequence initiated from AP2)

 [CID#3289] Figure 37-2—UHR [CID#920] Co-BF TB sequential NDP sounding sequence initiated from AP2